Chart Color Schemes

 The level of residential development activity in Central Highlands - West is very low in comparison to the average area assessed nationally by AreaSearch

 The estimated population per dwelling approval is 1245 people, indicating a quiet, low activity development environment.
-With stable or declining population forecasts, Central Highlands - West may experience less housing pressure in the future, creating favourable conditions for buyers.
+With stable or declining population forecasts, Central Highlands - West may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development